VeritasVault-ai/vv-chain-services/README.md

 ## 🔍 Overview

 This repository contains the event-driven microservices responsible for ingesting, processing, analyzing, and archiving blockchain event data from Tezos and EVM networks.
-It is part of the VeritasVault.ai platform and is tightly integrated with Pinax, Plurality, Goldsky, EtherMail, and a distributed risk intelligence engine powered by Python-based ML.
+It is part of the VeritasVault.ai platform and is tightly integrated with Pinax, Plurality, Goldsky, EtherMail, EigenLayer, and EtherLink, with a distributed risk intelligence engine powered by Python-based ML.

 The solution is designed with resilience, observability, and modularity in mind — allowing independent teams to scale risk models, extend observability, or hook in new event sources with minimal friction.